On some special classes of contact $B_0$-VPG graphs: Chordal graphs

 Thus, we may assume now that there exists a vertex in $K$ which is not an end, say $v_1$.
 Notice that $v_1$ must be an internal vertex.
 If not, there is a contact $B_0$-VPG representation of $G-v$ in which $v_1$ has a free end.
 Then, using similar arguments as in the proof of Lemma~\ref{lem:internal}, we may obtain a representation of $G-v$ in which all vertices of $K$ are ends.
 As described previously, we can add $P_v$ to obtain a contact $B_0$-VPG representation of $G$, a contradiction.
-Now, by Lemma~\ref{lem:internal}, $v_1$ must be of type 1, 2 or 3.
-Let us first assume that $v_1$ is of type 1.
-But then $v_1$ is the intersection of three cliques of size 4 and thus, $G$ contains $H_0$, a contradiction.
-So $v_1$ is of type 2 or 3.
-But this necessarily implies that $G$ contains a graph $T\in \mathcal{T}$.
-Indeed, if $v_1$ is of type 2, then $v_1$ corresponds to a leaf in $B(T)$ (remember that $v_1$ already belongs to a $K_4$ containing $v$ in $G$); if $v_1$ is of type 3, then $v_1$ corresponds to a vertex of degree two in the base tree of $T$.
-Now, use similar arguments for an internal vertex $w$ adjacent to $v_1$ and for which $v_1$ is a middle neighbour: if $w$ is of type 2, then it corresponds to a vertex of degree two in $B(T)$; if $w$ is of type 3, then it corresponds to a vertex of degree three in $B(T)$; if $w$ is of type 1, it corresponds to a leaf of $B(T)$.
-In this last case, we stop.
-In the other two cases, we simple repeat the arguments for an internal vertex adjacent to $w$ and for which $w$ is a middle neighbour.
-We continue this process until we find an internal vertex of type $1$ in the procedure which then gives us, when all vertices of type $1$ are reached, a graph $T\in \mathcal{T}$.
-Since $G$ is finite, we are sure to find such a graph $T$. \end{pf}
+Now, consider the graph $G-K$.
+This graph is clearly chordal contact $B_0$-VPG as being an induced subgraph of $G-v$.
+Then, by Lemma~\ref{lem:BaseT}, adding the clique $K \cup \{v\}$ (containing the internal vertex $v$) to $G-K$ (which gives the graph $G$) contains an induced subgraph $T \in \mathcal{T}$, a contradiction. \end{pf}

 Interval graphs form a subclass of chordal graphs.
 They are defined as being chordal graphs not containing any asteroidal triple, i.e. not containing three pairwise non-adjacent vertices such that there exists a path between any two of them avoiding the neighbourhood of the third one.
 Clearly, any graph in $\mathcal{T}$ for which the base tree has maximum degree three contains an asteroidal triple.
 On the other hand, $H_0$ and every graph in $\mathcal{T}$ obtained from a base tree of maximum degree at most two are clearly interval graphs.
 Denote by $\mathcal{T'}$ the family consisting of $H_0$ and the graphs of $\mathcal{T}$ whose base tree has maximum degree at most two.
 We obtain the following corollary which provides a minimal forbidden induced subgraph characterisation of contact $B_0$-VPG graphs restricted to interval graphs.